 About the Owner & Head Coach

 Coach Dave is a life-long athlete with a passion for helping others succeed.
 Growing up, Dave cycled and played various team sports, such as baseball, hockey, and football.
-While competing and striving to achieve his own goals, he always had a strong work ethic and a natural ability to mentor others who were younger or less experienced.
+While competing and striving to achieve his own goals, he always had a strong work ethic and a natural ability to mentor others who were less experienced.
 His dedication and hard work has always allowed Dave to succeed on his own, as well as to facilitate improvements in others.

 “Nothing is more satisfying than helping someone achieve something they never thought possible,” says Dave.
 “I love the tactical and strategic dimensions of the sport, and helping people achieve or surpass their goals.”